-Committed - Amounts that can be used only for specific purposes determined by a formal action of District's Board of Directors (Board).
+Committed - Amounts that can be used only for specific purposes determined by a formal action of the District's Board of Directors (Board).
 The Board is the highest level of decision-making body for the District.
 Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by the Board.
-At December 31, 2021, the District had no amounts classified as committed fund balance.
+At December 31, 2022, the District had no amounts classified as committed fund balance.

 Assigned - Amounts that are subject to a purpose constraint that represents an intended use established by the District in its budget process.
 The purpose of the assignment must be narrower than the purpose of the general fund.
-At December 31, 2021, the District has assigned funds for an operational contingency of \$2,069,332, an equipment cost recovery of \$1,884,581, a facility cost recovery of \$735,098, subsequent year's budget of \$3,415,445, and debt service of \$320,321.
+At December 31, 2022, the District has assigned funds for capital projects of \$18,693,791, operational contingency of \$1,430,981, debt service of \$325,926, and subsequent year's budget of \$9,461,397.
 The District's goal is to have a combination of 25% of the operating budget in the reserve for emergencies and the operational contingency.